nicshrly/cse15l-lab-reports/lab5.md

 How to fix the bug:

-Simply redirect the output of `tail -n 1 result.txt` into a new file called result2.txt the command should look like `tail -n 1 result.txt > result2.txt`
+Simply redirect the output of `tail -n 1 result.txt` into a new file (I called it result2.txt).
+The command should look something like `tail -n 1 result.txt > result2.txt`

 Content of grade.sh after fixing the bug: